rustyeddy/rustyeddy.com/content/projects/sensor-station.md

 github: http://github.com/mobilerobot-io/esp
 ---

-Thermo is built with an esp32 WRoom32 development board, with a temprature sensor and a standard wifi connection, it is able to periodically broadcast the local temprature via MQTT.
+SensorStation is built with an esp32 WRoom32 development board, with a temprature sensor and a standard wifi connection, it is able to periodically broadcast the local temprature via MQTT.